-Georgia Southern University mapped out & launched more than 50 co-curricular learning pathways through Modern Campus Presence within just a few months.
+Georgia Southern University mapped out & launched more than 50 co curricular learning pathways through Modern Campus Involve within just a few months.

 About Georgia Southern University

 Customer since 2020

 Georgia Southern University was founded in 1906 as a land-grant university and today, as the fifth largest school in the University System of Georgia, GSU offers more than 140 academic programs to students on its three campuses.
 It’s a proud military-friendly school with a learner-centered culture that values collaboration, academic excellence, inclusion, discovery, and innovation.
 Though the great majority of students come from Georgia, institutional success is measured by the global achievements of its students, faculty, staff, and alumni.

 students from Georgia